DavesCodeMusings/CloudPi/ldap-config-hints.md

 Email Attribute: mail
 ```

 Test by navigating to _Site Administration > Dashboard_ and running the _Synchronize external user data_ job.
 Check the _User Accounts_ tab to verify all users in your LDAP have been imported into Gitea.
+The _search_ user should not appear in the list of Gitea user accounts.

 If authentication is not working as expected, edit `/opt/docker/gitea/gitea/conf/app.ini`.
 Look for the `[log]` section.
 Change `LEVEL=info` to `LEVEL=debug` to get details about possible causes.